ibm-cloud-docs/vpc/known-issues.md

 ### TDX virtual servers are supported in Washington DC (us-east) region only
 {: #tdx-wdc-confidential-computing-vpc-known-issues}

 **Issue:** All confidential computing profiles support both Intel&reg; Software Guard Extensions (SGX) and Intel&reg; Trusted Domain Extensions (TDX).
 When you use the API to list instance profiles, such as with `GET /instance/profiles` or `GET /instance/profiles/{name}`, the response indicates that all confidential computing profiles support SGX and TDX.
-However, TDX is currently available in the Washington DC (us-east) region only.
-If you want to create a virtual server instance with a confidential computing profile and TDX, you can create that virtual server instance only in the Washington DC (us-east) region.
-You can’t create a virtual server instance with TDX in any other region, including Dallas (us-south) and Frankfurt (eu-de).
+However, TDX is currently available in the Washington DC (us-east) and Frankfurt (eu-de) regions only.
+If you want to create a virtual server instance with a confidential computing profile and TDX, you can create that virtual server instance only in the Washington DC (us-east) and Frankfurt (eu-de) regions.
+You can’t create a virtual server instance with TDX in any other region, including Dallas (us-south).

 ### s390x profiles don't include 'values' property
 {: #s390x-confidential-computing-vpc-known-issues}